How to get from Cancun to Cozumel

 Instead, find a secure parking lot in Playa del Carmen and pay to park your car overnight.
 If you want to have a car on Cozumel to explore the island, you can always rent a car for the day.

-There are different parking lots in Playa del Carmen nearby the Cozumel ferry pier.
+There are different parking lots in Playa del Carmen near the Cozumel ferry pier.
 The price to leave your car is around 180 MXN per day.

 The best 5 ways to get from Cancun to Cozumel